Peter-N-Wainaina/tic-tac-toe/README.md

 ## Future Improvements

+- Enabling users to specify whether their terminal support ANSI codes.
 - Implementing a graphical interface for a more user-friendly experience.
 - Enhancing the AI's capabilities to support bigger boards.
 - Adding more customization options for the players.